 Let me introduce you to Quilly the Poet:

-This is just one of many Quilly images featured in a website that I designed and created back in 2011 called, YourOwnPoet.com.
+This is just one of many Quilly images featured on a site that I designed and created back in 2011 called, YourOwnPoet.com.

 Almost two years of my time, with several thousands dollars invested.